vighneshb04/Evolumin-Hackathon/README.md

 🔐 Admin Panel: Admins can log in to manage website content, such as updating news, events, and faculty profiles.
 🖥️ User Interaction: Students and parents can browse the website to get information, view the gallery, and contact the school.
 ## Contributing
 We welcome contributions from the community!
 To contribute, please follow these steps:

 Fork the repository
-# Create a new branch
+Create a new branch:

     git checkout -b feature/your-feature-name

-# Make your changes and commit them
+Make your changes and commit them:

     git commit -m "Add your message"

-# Push to the branch
+Push to the branch:

     git push origin feature/your-feature-name

-# Create a pull request
+Create a pull request
-# After pushing the branch, go to your repository on GitHub
-# You will see an option to "Compare & pull request" for the branch you just pushed
-# Click on that button and follow the instructions to create a pull request

-# Please ensure your code follows the coding standards and includes appropriate tests
+Please ensure your code follows our coding standards and includes appropriate tests.

 📜 License